plnsc/making-mirrors/README.md

 This will:

-- Install the Rust toolchain (latest stable)
+- Install the Go toolchain (latest stable)
-- Provide development tools (cargo-watch, cargo-edit, rust-analyzer)
+- Provide development tools (gopls, golangci-lint, gotools, air)
 - Set up the shell with helpful commands

 ### 2. Build the Application